MattiasSoderberg/ts-book-api/README.md

 ## Set up

-Clone the repo and install all dependencies by running <code>npm install</code>
+Clone the repo, install all dependencies and generate a prisma client

+1. Clone the repo
-Create a .env file and copy the context from .env.example
+2. Create a .env file and copy the context from .env.example
+3. Run `npm install`
+4. Run `npx prisma generate`

 ## Scripts

-<code>npm run dev</code> - starting the api for development
+`npm run dev` - starting the api for development

-<code>npm run test</code> - run tests
+`npm run test` - run tests

 ## Postman